In the Climate Observations division we study the global and regional

 Dutch-Finnish instrument OMI, launched in 2004 on NASA's EOS-Aura satellite,

-and for the Dutch-ESA instrument TROPOMI, to be launched in 2014/15 on ESA's
+and for the Dutch-ESA instrument TROPOMI, to be launched early in 2016 on ESA's

 Sentinel-5 Precursor satellite.